Frequently Asked Questions about Pike

 What can a Pike New Member Expect?

-Kappa Chapter New Members can expect to grow as Scholars, Leaders, Athletes, and Gentlemen through a planned five week program of learning, actions, education, and service.
+Kappa Chapter New Members can expect to grow as Scholars, Leaders, Athletes, and Gentlemen through a planned four week program of learning, activities, education, and service.
 Pike new member education culminates in Ingress- a final week of introspection and review prior to activation (or initiation into Pi Kappa Alpha as an Active Member).
 Ingress is a special time for a New Member to find their place in Kappa Chapter and the Fraternity as a whole.
-The activities for this week are secret, however they have been cleared by the University and follow very closely the Pi Kappa Alpha Standards and Position on Hazing.
+The activities for this week are secret, however they have been cleared by the University and follow the Pi Kappa Alpha Standards and Position on Hazing.
 In addition, activities for this week are closely monitored by Alumni Advisors and expectations of active membership in the process are clearly outlined and followed.
 Our commitment to New Membership is that Ingress will not infringe on the New Members' time commitments for maintaining their academic or personal requirements.
-Ingress requirements will be clearly communicated prior to occurrence and input on concerns addressed by Alumni from any New Member will be heard and resolved prior to occurrence.
+Ingress requirements will be clearly communicated prior to occurrence.
 Our planned Ingress program will ensure the safety and well-being of all New Members.